aerisweather/Aeris-iOS-Library/README.md

-AerisWeather iOS SDK 3.0
+AerisWeather SDK for iOS SDK 3.0
 =============

 The [AerisWeather SDK for iOS](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/) allows a developer to quickly and easily add weather content and functionality to their iOS applications quickly and easily without having to code anything themselves.
-It utilizes the [Aeris Weather API](http://www.aerisweather.com/support/docs/api/) and [Aeris Maps Platform (AMP)](http://www.aerisweather.com/support/docs/maps/) backends for weather data and imagery and makes integrating your application with your Aeris Weather account considerably easier and more efficient.
+It utilizes the [AerisWeather API](http://www.aerisweather.com/support/docs/api/) and [Aeris Maps Platform (AMP)](http://www.aerisweather.com/support/docs/maps/) backends for weather data and imagery and makes integrating your application with your AerisWeather account considerably easier and more efficient.

 ## Aeris Modules

 The AerisWeather SDK is broken up into multiple modules, allowing you to only include the components you need.
 However, some of the components have dependencies on one or more of the others as it simple builds upon them.

-* **AerisWeatherKit.framework** - Core weather library used to interact with and parse Aeris Weather API data.
+* **AerisWeatherKit.framework** - Core weather library used to interact with and parse AerisWeather API data.
-	* requires the core *AerisCore* and *AerisCoreUI* modules that are also distributed with the SDK.
+	* requires the core **AerisCore** and **AerisCoreUI** modules that are also distributed with the SDK.
 * **AerisMapKit.framework** - Complete interactive weather map solution utilizing the Aeris Maps (AMP) API.
 	* requires AerisWeatherKit.framework
 * **AerisMapboxMapKit.framework** - Extension of the AerisMapKit module to support the Mapbox iOS SDK